Focus and Scope

 Actualidades en Psicología (Current Trends in Psychology, CTP) is an official, peer-reviewed journal of the University of Costa Rica (UCR).
 The journal, sponsored by Instituto de Investigaciones Psicológicas (IIP), also a part of the University, has as its main purpose the dissemination of scientific production in every branch of the psychological sciences and related subjects.
-This is achieved through the publication of original, hitherto-unpublished articles that show and explain results both from empirical research and from theoretical and methodological contributions.
+This is achieved through the publication of original, hitherto-unpublished articles that show and explain results both from empirical research and methodological contributions.
 The journal is available in Spanish, English and Portuguese, and is aimed mainly at students and professionals in Psychology and related fields.
 From 2018 onwards, article publication in Current Trends in Psychology will be continuous; that is, articles will be published until the journal issue is complete.
 The full issue of the journal is published every six months (january-june, july-december).
 The journal’s call for papers is likewise open and permanent; thus, authors are welcome to submit their manuscripts throughout the year.
 The submissions should reflect the guidance provided under “Authors Guidelines.”
 Submission, revision and processing of manuscripts is free of charge.

 The journal currently ranks high in the UCRIndex.
 Furthermore, it is indexed in: